A Tossed Cigarette Helped Solve A 1994 Cold Case Murder

 Knapp is charged with killing Audrey Hoellein, a 26-year-old who was also the mother of a young boy.

-Vancouver Police Detective Dustin Goudschaal said that he was happy to help Audrey’s family bring her killer to justice.
+Vancouver Police Detective Dustin Goudschaal said that he was happy to help Audrey’s family bring her alleged killer to justice.

 “I’ve been in contact with the family for a few weeks now, to keep them appraised of the situation.
 I can’t tell you enough how happy they are that the case is still being actively worked, that an arrest has been made.”